tradingjournalawesomeapp/tradingjournalawesomeapp/README.md

 ---

-This privacy policy was last updated on [Date].
+This privacy policy was last updated on 20 June, 2024.